betaflight/betaflight-configurator/README.md

 **Be aware that these versions are intended for testing / feedback only, and may be buggy or broken, and can cause flight controller settings to be corrupted.
 Caution is advised when using these versions.**

-## Native app build via NW.js
+## Native app build via NW.js (windows/linux/macos) or Cordova (android)

 ### Development

 1. Install node.js (version 10 required)
 2. Install yarn: `npm install yarn -g`
+3. (For Android platform only) Install Java JDK 8, Gradle and Android Studio (Android SDK at least level 19)
-3. Change to project folder and run `yarn install`.
+4. Change to project folder and run `yarn install`.
-4. Run `yarn start`.
+5. Run `yarn start`.

 ### Running tests